PlessioTihsrah/Disease-Monitoring-and-Analysis/Backend/readme.md

     1. name: Name of doctor
     2. email: Email of doctor
     3. hospital: ID of hospital in which doctor works
-    4. approved: Boolean representing whether doctor is authorized by Hospital Admin
+    4. approved: Boolean representing whether doctor is authorized by Hospital Admin,
+    5. mobile: string, mobile number of doctor

 #### Sample Request
 Body: